Conditions InDepth: Celiac Disease

 |Copyright © Nucleus Medical Media, Inc.

 It is not known exactly why people with celiac disease react to gluten-containing foods in such a negative manner.
-If you have celiac disease, chances are that approximately 10% of your immediate family does, too.
+If you have celiac disease, chances are that some members of your immediate family have it as well.
 The disease can occur at any age.
 In some cases, symptoms of the disease do not emerge until after some form of trigger.
 Triggers can include an infection, pregnancy, severe stress, surgery, or physical injury.
 To prevent symptoms, a person with celiac disease must avoid foods containing gluten.

 What are the risk factors for celiac disease?What are the symptoms of celiac disease?How is celiac disease diagnosed?What are the treatments for celiac diseaseAre there screening tests for celiac disease?How can I reduce my risk of celiac disease?What questions should I ask my doctor?What is it like to live with celiac disease?Where can I get more information about celiac disease?

-Collin P, Thorell L, et al. The safe threshold for gluten contamination in gluten-free products.
+Collin P, Thorell L, Kaukinen K, Maki M. The safe threshold for gluten contamination in gluten-free products.
 Can trace amounts be accepted in the treatment of coeliac disease?

 Aliment Pharmacol Ther.